How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 sudo selinux-config-enforcing

-Then reboot to apply the change and verify the system still passes your functional tests:
+Reboot to apply the change and verify services continue to pass functional tests:

 sudo reboot

-After the reboot, rerun getenforce or sestatus and monitor /var/log/audit/audit.log.
-Any new denials should be addressed immediately to keep security tight without disrupting production workloads.
+Monitor /var/log/audit/audit.log immediately after enabling enforcing mode.
+Any new denials should be addressed promptly to keep security tight without disrupting production workloads.

-When applications fail after enabling SELinux, systematic troubleshooting helps identify whether policy violations cause the problem.
-The following techniques isolate SELinux-related issues and provide solutions for common scenarios.
+When applications fail after enabling SELinux, systematic troubleshooting helps identify whether policy violations are the cause.
+The techniques below isolate SELinux-related issues and resolve the most common scenarios.

 Restore Correct File Contexts